kamirana4/MKProgress/README.md

 ```

-## Licence
+## License

 MKProgress is released under the MIT license.
-See LICENSE for details
+See LICENSE for details.